-The CDTRP’s COVID-19 research has centered on addressing patient, family, and caregiver priorities.
-Through National Workshops, the CDTRP has engaged the transplant community to identify and prioritize effective strategies for transplant recipients, families, and caregivers to support their recovery of quality of life during the pandemic.
+The CDTRP’s COVID-19 research is centered on addressing patient, family, and caregiver priorities.
+We have engaged the transplant community to learn how research and policy can support the recovery of quality of life during COVID-19 and in future health concerns

 Research Priorities